fyndiq/rules-engine/docs/basic_example.md

 In order for an article to be completed it must have the following rules

-1. ArticleStockUpdated where stock is > 0
+1. stock is > 0.
-2. ArticleImageUploaded where the image url is present
+2. image url is present.
-3. ArticlePriceUpdated where the price exists
+3. price exists.

 ```python
 from collections import namedtuple